nhardman/kitura.io/en/starter/generator/deploy_toolchain.md

 ---

-<span class="arrow">&#8227;</span> Go to the `Deploy to Bluemix` section and click the "Create Toolchain" button that looks like this:
+<span class="arrow">&#8227;</span> Go to the `Deploy to IBM Cloud` section and click the "Create Toolchain" button that looks like this:

 ![Create Toolchain](https://console.ng.bluemix.net/devops/graphics/create_toolchain_button.png)

-This will take you to the page to create a default toolchain in `Bluemix` and set up [Continuous Delivery](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/index.html).
+This will take you to the page to create a default toolchain in `IBM Cloud` and set up [Continuous Delivery](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/index.html).

 ---